 A body wave perm can last anywhere from 3-5 months depending on your hair.
 The price varies for this type of perm as it can be $50 or $250 depending on the salon you go to.
 Usually salons will charge extra if you have longer hair as well.

-The spiral perm is the type of perm you probably think of most when you think of getting a perms.
+The spiral perm is the type of perm you probably think of most when you think of getting a perm.
 With a spiral perm you get tighter ringlet curls from the top of your hair down to the ends.
 The rollers used on a spiral perm are slightly different than a normal perm.
 The rollers are long and slender so that ringlet curls can form easily in the hair.
 The hair is rolled up in a corkscrew fashion which helps form these types of tight curls all of the way through the hair.

 This type of perm is popular with people who have long hair as it can dramatically shorten the length of your hair.
 For example if you have shoulder length hair with a spiral perm, it can easily end up above your chin.